ECO4 complaints process

 Contact the relevant scheme provider

 These organisations promote industry standards by granting Trustmark accreditation to installers delivering ECO measures.
 If your dispute has not been resolved with the installer, they may be able to help.
-The accreditation/certification body will depend on the measures installed:
+The accreditation/certification body will depend on the measures installed.
+For:

 Energy efficiency measures installed under a government scheme are required to meet the Publicly Available Specifications (PAS) standards 2030.
 The oversight body is the United Kingdom Accreditation Service (UKAS), and they may be able to support if the product is not performing to a high standard.